Justin-Credible/Ionic-TypeScript-Starter/README.md

 	$ gulp tsd
 	$ gulp ts

+*You can also just run `gulp` without any arguments which will run the above targets.*

+While there are no unit tests the TypeScript code can be linted by using `gulp lint`.

 If you want to create a build to run on an emulator, you'll need to add a platform before you start the emulator:

 	$ ionic platform add ios